As Australia and New Zealand Go, so Goes Oceania

 Interestingly Pacific Island countries (excluding Papua New Guinea) have a population of about 2.3 million people, spread across a unique and diverse region made up of hundreds of islands, and scattered over an area equivalent to 15 percent of the globe’s surface.
 Fiji is the largest country of the group, with a population of around 900,000.

 Tuvalu and Nauru, with estimated populations around 10,000 each, are the World Bank Group’s smallest members by population.
 Kiribati is one of the most remote and geographically-dispersed countries in the world, consisting of 33 coral atolls spread over 3.5 million square kilometers of the ocean; an area larger than India.

 Which South Asian Countries Offer the Best Investment Opportunities?

 Australia: services, mining and meat & livestock lead the way to continued growth

-Following two decades of steady and continuous growth, low unemployment, contained inflation, very low public debt, and a strong and stable financial system, Australia’s GDP totaled $1.19 trillion USD with a 2.9% growth rate in 2016.
+Following two decades of steady and continuous growth, low unemployment contained inflation, very low public debt, and a strong and stable financial system, Australia’s GDP is projected to trend around 1720.00 USD Billion in 2020.